 Apart from ethical considerations, there are two other issues relating to the use of aversion therapy.

-Also, relapse rates are very high the success of the therapy depends of whether the patient can avoid the stimulus they have been conditioned against.
-Aversion therapy also has many ethical problems.
+Also, relapse rates are very high – the success of the therapy depends on whether the patient can avoid the stimulus they have been conditioned against.

 Away from the controlled environment where the associations between behavior/drug and unpleasant stimuli are formed, it is common for addictions to return.

 Chesser (1976) found that with aversion therapy, 50% of alcoholics abstained for at least a year and that the treatment was more successful than no treatment.
 This supports the effectiveness of interventions based on classical conditioning.

 However, Hajek and Stead (2013) reviewed 25 studies on the effectiveness of aversion therapy.
 They found that all but one had significant methodological flaws, meaning their results must be treated cautiously.